LTC Tree

 Combine what you read here with your own family history and situation, and you should be able to make some better educated guesses as to what is the right amount of coverage.
 Finally, consult with a professional who can provide you with many companies quotes.
 We have a form on the bottom of this page that will get you comparison quotes from the major LTC insurance providers, of which there are 10-12 (depending on who you ask).

-The statistics presented here are culminated from 37 years of Long Term Care Claims, and over 162,700 claims paid between 1974 and 2013.
-Our dataset represents over $7.7 billion dollars in benefits paid through the end of 2011, or about **$48,000 per claim on average.**
+The statistics presented here are culminated from over 45 years of Long Term Care Claims, and over 295,000 claims paid between 1974 and 2023.
+Our dataset represents over $12.5 billion dollars in benefits paid through the end of 2022, or about $72,000 per claim on average.

 As time goes on and Long Term Care costs rise, we expect all of these statistics to skew much higher.
 In fact, everything we see here trend-wise indicates an extreme need for inflation protection (you have options) when you purchase an LTC insurance policy.
 Inflation Protection help grow your benefits in pace with inflation, so your benefits don't lose significant value by the time you need care.
 After all, most every state from Alabama to Wyoming (PDF) will require you have inflation to qualify for **Partnership Benefits.**